Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 Tatyana Glushkova, a board member of the Memorial Human Rights Defense Center, said one of the reasons the Kremlin views the group as a threat is because it understands and informs people about the “parallels between Putin’s regime and the Soviet regime.”

-Glushkova noted the award was handed to the group on the day it once again had to appear in court in Moscow — this time on a case related to its office building in central Moscow.
+Glushkova noted the award came on the day the group once again had to appear in court — this time on a case related to its Moscow office building.
+The court later ordered the building confiscated at the government’s request.

 The Center for Civil Liberties was founded in 2007 to promote human rights and democracy in Ukraine during a period of turmoil in the country.
 Following Russia’s invasion in February, the group has worked to document Russian war crimes against Ukrainian civilians.